samasri/omr/tools/compiler/OMRStatistics/doc/README.md

 * Running `make test` will test the plugins on all the available test cases and makes sure all outputs are as expected

 # Assumptions
-* The plugin does not check for OMR_EXTENSIBLE tag when processing classes, hence all classes are being processed right now and added in the hierarchy list output
+* All classes are expected to be processed when the tool is triggered and added in the output (not only OMR_EXTENSIBLE files)
-* All source files for all plugins will be processed and added to the same output file
+* Source files for all features are expected to be processed and added to the same output file
+*

 # Functionality of the plugin
 This plugin has 2 main functions: